-The last equation in (24) corresponds to the orthogonality condition for the corrector step.
-Note that the partial derivatives in (24) may be evaluated numerically, as explained previously.
+The last equation in (25) corresponds to the orthogonality condition for the corrector step.
+We note that the partial derivatives in (25) are evaluated numerically, as explained previously.

 This iterative process is carried out until convergence is achieved.
 The convergence test is based on the relative error of the periodicity condition: